AI-Newton: A Concept-Driven Physical Law Discovery System without Prior Physical Knowledge

-As a proof of concept, we applied AI-Newton to Newtonian mechanics problems, focusing on a set of 46 predefined experiments.
-These problems involved three primary types of physical objects: balls (either small balls or celestial bodies), springs, and inclined planes.
-The experiments were designed to investigate both isolated and coupled systems, as illustrated in Fig.~\ref{fig:test cases}, including: \begin{enumerate} \item Free motion of individual balls and springs; \item Elastic collision of balls; \item Coupled systems demonstrating translational vibrations, rotational oscillations, and pendulum-like motions; \item Gravity-related problems, such as projectile motion and motion on inclined planes, along with complex spring-ball systems; \item Celestial mechanics problems involving gravitational interactions. \end{enumerate} The complexity of experiments was systematically increased by varying the number of physical objects and spatial dimensions, encompassing high-degree-of-freedom problems such as coupled oscillations of chained 2-ball-2-spring systems on inclined planes, rotational dynamics of 4-ball-4-spring systems, and other complex configurations.
-To simulate realistic experimental conditions, all test data were generated by solving differential equations and incorporating Gaussian-distributed errors.
+\sect{Rediscovering Laws of Newtonian Mechanics} To evaluate AI-Newton's performance, we apply it to Newtonian mechanics problems, focusing on a set of 46 predefined experiments.
+These experiments involve three primary types of physical objects: balls (either small balls or celestial bodies), springs, and inclined planes.
+The experiments are designed to investigate both isolated and coupled systems, as illustrated in Fig.~\ref{fig:test cases}, including: \begin{enumerate} \item Free motion of individual balls and springs; \item Elastic collision of balls; \item Coupled systems demonstrating translational vibrations, rotational oscillations, and pendulum-like motions; \item Gravity-related problems, such as projectile motion and motion on inclined planes, along with complex spring-ball systems; \item Celestial mechanics problems involving gravitational interactions. \end{enumerate} The complexities of experiments are systematically increased by varying the number of physical objects and spatial dimensions, encompassing high-degree-of-freedom problems such as coupled oscillations of chained 2-ball-2-spring systems on inclined planes, rotational dynamics of 4-ball-4-spring systems, and other complex configurations.
+To simulate realistic experimental conditions, all test data are generated by solving differential equations and incorporating Gaussian-distributed errors.
 This comprehensive experimental setup covers three types of forces in Newtonian mechanics, elastic forces, gravity near Earth's surface, and universal gravitational forces, while incorporating realistic measurement uncertainties.
 In this way, it enables rigorous evaluation of AI-Newton's capability to discover physical laws from noisy experimental data.